 (z) Securities Law and Other Regulator/Compliance.
 In no way limiting the application of the provisions contained in Section XI(y), above, a Plan Award will not be effective unless such Plan Award is in compliance with all applicable federal, state and foreign securities laws, rules and regulations of any governmental body, and the requirements of any national stock exchange or automated quotation system upon which the shares of Common Stock granted under such Plan Award may then be listed or quoted, as they are in effect on the date of grant of the Plan Award on the date of exercise or other issuance or any other date while the Plan Award is outstanding.
-Notwithstanding any other provision in the Plan to the contrary, the Corporation will have no obligation to issue or deliver certificates for shares of Common Stock under the Plan prior to: (i) obtaining any approvals from governmental agencies that the Corporation determines are necessary or advisable; and/or (ii) completion of any registration or other qualification of such shares of Common Stock with the Securities and Exchange Commission (if such shares of Common Stock are not otherwise so registered) or to effect compliance with the registration, qualification or listing requirements of any state securities laws, national stock exchange or automated quotation system, and the Corporation will have no liability for any inability or failure to do so.
+Notwithstanding any other provision in the Plan to the contrary, the Corporation will have no obligation to issue or deliver certificates for shares of Common Stock under the Plan prior to: (i) obtaining any approvals from governmental agencies that the Corporation determines are necessary or advisable; and/or (ii) completion of any registration or other qualification of such shares of Common Stock under any state, federal or foreign law or ruling of any governmental body that the Corporation determines to be necessary or advisable.
+The Corporation will be under no obligation to register the shares of Common Stock with the Securities and Exchange Commission (if such shares of Common Stock are not otherwise so registered) or to effect compliance with the registration, qualification or listing requirements of any state securities laws, national stock exchange or automated quotation system, and the Corporation will have no liability for any inability or failure to do so.
 As a condition to the grant of any Plan Award, the Corporation may require each Participant to satisfy any qualifications that may be necessary or appropriate to evidence compliance with any Applicable Law and to make any representation or warranty with respect thereto as may be requested by the Corporation.